 2009 V50 New Car Test Drive

 The Volvo S40 sedan and Volvo V50 wagon are relatively small cars: essentially the same size as a Honda Civic.
-Yet there's plenty of room for passengers and cargo inside, and the compact exterior dimensions make them easy to park.
+Yet there's plenty of room for passengers and cargo inside, and the compact exterior dimensions make them easier to park.
 They are designed to be extremely safe, with active and passive safety features to help drivers avoid accidents, then protect them if there is a crash.
 Both the sedan and wagon rank among the best looking Volvos ever, and inside they offer clean, Scandinavian elegance.
 For both appearance and ease of function, the interiors rank among best in class.

 The S40 looks and feels like a sports sedan.
 The same applies to the V50 wagon.
 The V50 wagon drives just like the S40 sedan, and it's nearly identical in size, measuring less than two inches longer in overall length.
 In fact, the S40 sedan and V50 wagon are nearly identical in every way.

 The turbocharged engine in the T5 models is wonderfully smooth and responsive, delivering acceleration that is both even and exhilarating.
-The five-speed automatic transmission works as well as any in this class, and the T5 can be equipped with all-wheel drive for an extra element of performance or all-weather security.
+The automatic transmission works as well as any in this class, and the T5 can be equipped with all-wheel drive for an extra element of performance or all-weather security.

 The Volvo S40 and V50 are priced right, especially compared to the entry-level cars from other European luxury brands such as Mercedes-Benz.
 The high-tech systems in these Volvos tend to be those that work for most buyers, rather than technology for technology's sake.